 |DNB||0.5 - 0.9||Visible/Reflective|

 VIIRS products have two sources of metadata: the embedded HDF-EOS5 metadata, and the external Earth Observing System Data and Information System (EOSDIS) metadata, known as the EOSDIS Core System (ECS) metadata.
 The HDF-EOS5 metadata contains valuable information including global attributes and dataset specific attributes pertaining to the granule.
 An external metadata file is provided in XML format (.xml) and is provided along with the VIIRS product.
 This file provides a subset of the HDF-EOS5 metadata.
-Some key features of certain VIIRS HDF-EOS5 metadata attributes include the following:
+Some key features of VIIRS HDF-EOS5 metadata attributes may include the following:

 The dataset attributes contain specific Science Dataset (SDS) information such as the data range and applicable scaling factors for the data.
 Information for each NASA VIIRS land data product can be found in the VIIRS Product Table.